 Contact||Dipl.-Ing.
 Frank Baumann

-systems like mega-constellations, formation flying or
+mega-constellations, formation flying or swarms enable

-economical when using highly miniaturized but still
+using highly miniaturized but still high-capacity

-high-capacity spacecrafts.
-Miniaturization is achieved
+spacecrafts.
+Miniaturization is achieved by

-by multifunction component assembly, the utilization
+multifunction component assembly, the utilization of

-of commercial off-the-shelf parts as well as the
+commercial off-the-shelf parts as well as the

 implementation of power supply and communication